LLNL/radiuss-ci/docs/sphinx/uberenv.rst

   do that in RADIUSS, but it is not guaranteed.
 * *Uberenv* is meant to provide a turnkey way to install the project and its dependencies.
 It is usually a good way to reproduce a build on the same machine.
-The CI works with working directories where the uberenv install directory _may_ persist.
+The CI creates working directories in which the uberenv install directory _may_ persist.
 * Reproducing a build with *Spack* requires a deep knowledge of it.
 But Uberenv helps a lot with that.
 We advice that you use Uberenv to generate the Spack